12dima12/militaria-hunter2/README.md

 # Telegram Article Hunter Bot - Deployment Guide

-This guide will help you deploy the Article Hunter Bot on your own server so it can monitor militaria321.com, egun.de und kleinanzeigen.de 24/7 and send you notifications.
+This guide will help you deploy the Article Hunter Bot on your own server so it can monitor militaria321.com, egun.de, markt.de und kleinanzeigen.de 24/7 and send you notifications.

 ## What You Need